Liberty Island and the Statue of Liberty

 The Fall of New Amsterdam

 Two years into Bedloe’s ownership of the island, the new colonial Governor, Colonel Francis Lovelace, confirmed Bedloe’s ownership of the land on the condition that Bedloe rename the island Love Island and allow persons facing civil charges to live there safely.
-In 1673, Bedloe died and the Dutch colonists temporarily overthrew Governor Lovelace.
-Within a year, the English had regained control of New York and Love Island was renamed Bedloe’s Island.
+In 1673, Bedloe died, and the Dutch colonists temporarily overthrew Governor Lovelace.
+Within a year, the English had regained control of New York, and Love Island was renamed Bedloe’s Island.

 In 1732, Bedloe’s widow, Mary Bedloe Smith, who was facing bankruptcy, sold the island to New York merchants Adolph Philipse and Henry Lane.
 Though privately owned, the City of New York took control of the island, using it as a quarantine station, inspecting incoming ships for smallpox.

 On January 22, 1746, Archibald Kennedy purchased the island and became the Collector and Receiver General of the Port of New York.
-By 1753 he had built a house and a lighthouse, and began to promote a name change to “Kennedy Island.”
-He also advertised it for rent as seen in this 1953 advertisement:
+By 1753, he had built a house and a lighthouse and began to promote a name change to “Kennedy Island.”
+He also advertised it for rent, as seen in this 1953 advertisement:

 “To be Let.
 Bedloe’s Island, alias Love Island, together with the dwelling-house and lighthouse being finely situated for a tavern, where all kinds of garden stuff, poultry, etc., may be easily raised for the shipping outward bound, and from where any quantity of pickled oysters may be transported; it abounds with English rabbits.”

 On February 18, 1758, Bedloe’s Island was sold to the City of New York.
-In the following years, the city erected a pest house (a hospital for patients who suffer from infectious disease) and leased land to tenants.
+In the following years, the city erected a pest house (a hospital for patients who suffer from infectious diseases) and leased land to tenants.
 During the American Revolution, the British government (which had occupied New York City) used Bedloe’s Island as an asylum for Tory refugees (American colonists loyal to Great Britain during the war).
 In April 1776, colonial forces attacked the island and burned the buildings.

 Southern shore of Bedloe's Island.